Robonauts-Everybot/FTC-Everybot-Docs/docs/fundamentals/tools-and-machinery/cutting-materials.md

   - Look for improper use of tools, trip hazards and unprotected sharp objects

 :::danger

 These are only tips, **this is not comprehensive or adequate safety training**.
 The machine operation sections will also provide general safety tips but will not be comprehensive for safe operation.
 Safety for the machine in your shop may differ from what is provided.
-Always read a machine's manual for safe operations, especially if nobody in the room has machine shop experience.
+Always read a machine&#39;s manual for safe operations, especially if nobody in the room has machine shop experience. &nbsp;

 :::

 ### General Tips